Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 # Sample Deployment: SMART on FHIR

 This document guides you through the steps needed to deploy this sample.
-This sample deploys Azure components, custom code, and Azure Active Directory configuration.
+This sample deploys Azure components, custom code, and Microsoft Entra ID configuration.

 *Note:* This sample is not automated and on average will require at least a couple of hours to deploy end to end.